Multi-objective optimization for targeted self-assembly among competing polymorphs: Implications for trajectory ensemble optimization

-For favorable choices of $t_{\text{f}}$, this short-trajectory optimization approach is capable of identifying pair potentials that approximate the kinetically optimal portion of the Pareto front (\figref{fig:optimization}e--f).
-This approach performs best in the case of the equilibrium HC density, $\rho=0.68$.
-However, even at the lower density of $\rho=0.53$, optimization using trajectory durations that are orders of magnitude shorter than $t_{\text{finite}}$ is surprisingly capable of improving both $K$ and $Y^f$ relative to the NMO potential.
-To understand this behavior, we compare the average assembly at end of the short trajectories with a ``speed limit'' estimated from the full-length assembly trajectories, $\langle N^*(t_{\text{f}}) \rangle$, of the most kinetically optimal potential on the corresponding Pareto Front (i.e., $P_1$ in \figref{fig:gpr}a,d).
+To understand this behavior, we compare the average assembly at end of the short trajectories with a ``speed limit'' estimated from the full-length assembly trajectories, $\langle N^*(t_{\text{f}}) \rangle$, of the most kinetically optimal potential on the corresponding Pareto front (i.e., $P_1$ in \figref{fig:gpr}a,d).
 In this way, we find that optimizing on the basis of $N^*(t_{\text{f}})$, i.e., \eqsref{eq:fim}--\ref{eq:C}, results in potentials that assemble the HC lattice to the same extent as the fastest assembling Pareto-optimal potential given the same trajectory duration (\figref{fig:optimization}a--b).
-In fact, at $\rho=0.68$, optimization with respect to $N^*(t_{\text{f}}=100)$ finds the Pareto-optimal potential P$_1$.
+In fact, for HC self-assembly at $\rho=0.68$, optimization with respect to $N^*(t_{\text{f}}=100)$ essentially locates the Pareto-optimal potential $P_1$.
 The qualitative features of this potential agree with the results of Ref.~\cite{goodrich}, which similarly optimized on the basis of short trajectories but used a different objective function and a different gradient-descent approach.
 Choosing longer trajectory durations within this optimization scheme leads to progressively deeper first and second minima at both densities, with this effect being more pronounced for the first minimum (\figref{fig:optimization}c--d).
-At $\rho=0.68$, this means that increasing the trajectory duration tends to bring the resulting potentials closer to the NMO potential, which we expect to be optimal at $t_{\text{f}} \rightarrow \infty$ since the HC lattice is the minimum-free-energy configuration at this density (\figref{fig:optimization}c).
-By contrast, at $\rho=0.53$, longer trajectory durations lead the resulting potential farther from the NMO potential.
+Thus, for HC self-assembly at $\rho=0.68$, this means that increasing the trajectory duration tends to bring the resulting potentials closer to the HC NMO potential, which we expect to be optimal at $t_{\text{f}} \rightarrow \infty$ since the HC polymorph is known to be the minimum-free-energy, space-filling lattice at this density (\figref{fig:optimization}c).
+By contrast, at the lower density of $\rho=0.53$, longer trajectory durations lead the resulting potential farther from the HC NMO potential.